-By investing in a 31 percent boost to Amtrak service, Virginia has produced a 101% ridership increase since 2003 and removed 600 million vehicle-travel miles from the Commonwealth's highways.
-The results speak for themselves:
+By investing in a significant boost to Amtrak service, Virginia has more than doubled its intercity rail ridership since 2003, removing 600 million vehicle-travel miles from the Commonwealth's highways:

-- \$1.4 billion in annual economic returns to Virginia versus \$64 million in Federal support

-- Created or sustained 1,400+ jobs each year
+- \$1.4 billion in annual economic returns to Virginia versus \$64 million in Federal support. - Created or sustained 1,400+ jobs each year. - Ridership in 2023 was a record 1.32 million passengers, a 29.8% year over year increase.

-- \$390 million in new tourist spending